skorch-dev/skorch/docs/user/FAQ.rst

     net2 = NeuralNet(module, max_epochs=10, ...)
     net2.fit(X, y)

+When the module is passed to the second :class:`~skorch.net.NeuralNet`, it will not be re-initialized and will keep its parameters from the first 10 epochs.

-The module will be re-initialized when the module parameters are set:
+When the module parameters are set through keywords arguments, :class:`~skorch.net.NeuralNet` will re-initialized the module:

 .. code:: python